-As well as RAF training packages and courses linked to outside professional bodies, we actively support individual study programmes at every level.
+The organisation provides RAF training packages and courses linked to outside professional bodies, actively supporting individual study programmes at every level.
 You could have opportunities to take Masters' degree courses, either full-time or part-time.
-As your career progresses, you will also be encouraged to join one of the Professional Engineering Institutions to attain Incorporated Engineer or Chartered Engineer professional status to allow you to take on some of the more challenging airworthiness roles.
+As your career progresses, you will also be encouraged to join one of the Professional Engineering Institutions to attain Incorporated Engineer or Chartered Engineer professional status to allow you to take on some of the more challenging roles.